 When spring comes into full swing and summer is hot on its heels, many guys start looking for shorter and cooler haircuts for the new season.
-Ryan Reynolds' Deadpool haircut, a variation of the Ivy League style, is the perfect low-maintenance, spring and summer haircut for men.
+Ryan Reynolds' haircut for the movie Deadpool, a variation of the Ivy League style, is the perfect low-maintenance, spring and summer haircut for men.
 The style is short, cool, and easy to maintain.

-You've seen this cut on other famous guys like Channing Tatum and Zayn Malik.
+You've seen this cut on other famous guys like Channing Tatum, and even Zayn Malik.
 It's the cut made famous by dashing young men at Ivy League schools like Harvard and Yale (hence the name).
-But Reynolds looks almost unrecognizable with this unexpected cut.
-For years, he seemed to have favored the medium-length, casual hairstyle—this is a complete departure.
+But Reynolds looks almost unrecognizable with his new cut.
+For years, he seems to have favored the medium-length, casual hairstyle—this is a complete departure.

 This cut can also work well for most hair types.
 For those with very thick, straight hair, some modifications may be required to prevent the top from looking messy and unstyled.
 Choosing the right styling product that will mold the hair into the style you want without looking crunchy is key.
 A flattop is also a good alternative.

 To get this haircut, stop by a traditional barber—barbers are typically more skilled with shorter, clipper-based haircuts (and, as a bonus, they tend to be cheaper as well).
 To avoid all guesswork, print out a photo of the look you want or pull it up on your cellphone and take it with you.
 In case you forget, you can always tell them you'd like a high and tight cut with a number one blade on the sides and back (traditional high and tights are bald on the sides and back) and finger-length on top.